We really had no idea what lay in store for us when we were driven to Kaitiaki Adventures headquarters for the day.

 If the first 10km of river took us five hours, the last 12km took us five minutes in the jet boat.
 Keeping our eyes open with the velocity of wind in our faces was challenging, and with every turn we felt we’d surely run aground on the shallow banks.
 But of course, the driver knew this river well, and we were in no danger.
 It was all part of the adventure.

 We were sad to see the tour come to a close as we unloaded the boat, stripped out of our wetsuits, and loaded up the van once again to return to Rotorua.
 We had such a great time with Geni, Chonk, and Joel that we even ended up meeting them (and a few other Kaitiaki Adventures guides) at the local bar that night for drinks.
 Temporarily being a part of this fun-loving and adventurous crew made me yearn to join them and become a sledging guide myself.
 This (to me) was the sign of a perfect day – and one I won’t soon forget.

 Editor’s Note: This experience was part of a week-long trip organized by Destination Rotorua Tourism Marketing in conjunction with shooting an episode of the tv show “Alive”.
-This full day trip costs $459, and is worth every penny.
-I’d do it again in a heartbeat.
+I’d do it again in a heartbeat and pay full price for it.
 The whitewater sledging pictures were provided courtesy of Destination Rotorua Tourism Marketing.